Second Levelland Animal Control Officer in crash, passed away

-LUBBOCK, Texas — Levelland Animal Control Officer Jonathan Corder, who was seriously injured in a crash October 13, has died, according to KLVT Radio.
+LUBBOCK, Texas — Levelland Animal Control Officer Jonathan Corder, who was seriously injured in a crash October 13, has died, according to the City of Levelland.

 “Hearts were heavy Thursday night as friends families and coworkers gathered at Lubbock UMC to honor Levelland PD’s Jon Corder,” they said on social media.